 My clients have been doing some serious work lately….leading to a few AHA moments.

 There have been some exciting times in my practice in the last few weeks.
-Whether it is with my more traditional face to face clients or the exciting new world of online therapy, the message is the same.
-Hard work brings results.
+The message to come from this is hard work brings results.
 When I mean hard work, I am not talking about working physically or staying in the office for long hours but the hard work that it takes to face problems, make decisions that will have a bearing on the future and to expose yourself to those things that have been laying dormant for years.
 As Scott Peck famously stated:

 “The truth is that our finest moments are most likely to occur when we are feeling deeply uncomfortable, unhappy, or unfulfilled.
 For it is only in such moments, propelled by our discomfort, that we are likely to step out of our ruts and start searching for different ways or truer answers.”